jordanistan/TheFamilysSchoolofThoughts/README.md

-# The Family's School of Thoughts YouTube Channel
+# The Family's School of Thought YouTube Channel

 Welcome to our YouTube channel!
 We post new videos every [insert frequency] on a variety of topics related to [insert topic/niche].
 Smash that Subscribe button to stay up to date and turn on notifications to never miss a new video.